xsoulspace/word_by_word_game/packages/wbw_design_core/lib/src/atoms/ATOM_README.md

 When working with or extending the atomic components, follow these guidelines:

-1. Consistency: Maintain consistent naming conventions and API design across all atomic components.
+1. **Consistency**: Maintain consistent naming conventions and API design across all atomic components.

-2. Customization: Ensure all components have appropriate customization options without overcomplicating their APIs.
+2. **Customization**: Ensure all components have appropriate customization options without overcomplicating their APIs.

-3. Theme Integration: Use the app's theme whenever possible for colors, text styles, and other design tokens.
-Use UiColors, UiTextStyles, and UiSizes for this.
+3. **Theme Integration**: Use the app's theme whenever possible for colors, text styles, and other design tokens.
+Use `UiColors`, `UiTextStyles`, and `UiSizes` for this.

-4. Accessibility: Always consider accessibility when designing and implementing components.
+4. **Accessibility**: Always consider accessibility when designing and implementing components.

-5. Performance: Keep components lightweight and optimized for performance.
+5. **Performance**: Keep components lightweight and optimized for performance.

-6. Composition: Design components to be easily composable with other atomic and molecular components.
+6. **Composition**: Design components to be easily composable with other atomic and molecular components.

-7. Documentation: Provide clear, concise documentation for each component, including usage examples and customization options.
+7. **Documentation**: Provide clear, concise documentation for each component, including usage examples and customization options.

-8. Testing: Write unit and widget tests for all components to ensure reliability and catch regressions.
+8. **Testing**: Write unit and widget tests for all components to ensure reliability and catch regressions.

-9. Responsive Design: Design components to work well across different screen sizes and orientations.
+9. **Responsive Design**: Design components to work well across different screen sizes and orientations.

-10. Localization: Ensure components support localization and right-to-left (RTL) languages where applicable.
+10. **Localization**: Ensure components support localization and right-to-left (RTL) languages where applicable.

 ## Usage Examples

 ### UiDecoratedContainer

-UiDecoratedContainer have vertical and horizontal dividers with a triangles in the middle.
+UiDecoratedContainer has vertical and horizontal dividers with triangles in the middle.

 ```dart
 UiDecoratedContainer(